Amygdalin beta-glucosidase

 Thus, the two substrates of this enzyme are (R)-amygdalin and H2O, whereas its two products are (R)-prunasin and D-glucose.

 This enzyme belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
 The systematic name of this enzyme class is amygdalin beta-D-glucohydrolase.
 Other names in common use include amygdalase, amygdalinase, amygdalin hydrolase, and amygdalin glucosidase.

-It can be completely inhibited by the action of Glucono delta-lactone at 1 mM concentration.
+It can be completely inhibited by the action of Glucono-δ-lactone at 1 mM concentration.